-Handling of the camera

-- As the camera has a water proof construction, do not detach, disassemble or modify it.
-This may cause incorrect operation. - If the camera lens becomes dirty, it cannot transmit a clear image.
-If water droplets, snow, or mud adhere to the lens, rinse with water and wipe with a soft cloth.
-If the lens is extremely dirty, wash it with a mild cleanser and rinse. - Do not allow organic solvent, car wax, window cleaner or glass coat to adhere to the camera.
-If this happens, wipe it off as soon as possible. - When washing the vehicle, do not apply intensive bursts of water to the camera or camera area.
-Doing so may result in the camera malfunctioning. - Do not scrub the camera lens roughly or clean it with a hard brush or abrasive cleaner.
-Doing so may damage the lens and adversely affect the image.
+- The rear view monitor system may not operate properly in the following cases. - If the back of the vehicle is hit, the position and mounting angle of the camera may change. - As the camera has a water proof construction, do not detach, disassemble or modify it.
+This may cause incorrect operation. - Do not strongly rub the camera lens.
+If the camera lens is scratched, it cannot transmit a clear image. - Do not allow organic solvent, car wax, window cleaner or glass coat to adhere to the camera.
+If this happens, wipe it off as soon as possible. - If the temperature changes rapidly, such as when hot water is poured on the vehicle in cold weather, the system may not operate normally. - When washing the vehicle, do not apply intensive bursts of water to the camera or camera area.
+Doing so may result in the camera malfunctioning. - When the camera is used under fluorescent lights, sodium light or mercury light, etc., the lights and the illuminated areas may appear to flicker. - Do not expose the camera to strong impact as this could cause a malfunction.
+If this happens, have the vehicle inspected by your Toyota dealer as soon as possible.